redox-os/website/content/community.en.md

 ## [Announcements](https://matrix.to/#/#redox-announcements:matrix.org)

-We do our announcements on [this](https://matrix.to/#/#redox-announcements:matrix.org) Matrix room, it's public and you don't need to login on Matrix to read it.
+We do our announcements on the [Announcements](https://matrix.to/#/#redox-announcements:matrix.org) room, it's public and you don't need to login on Matrix to read it.

 - #redox-announcements:matrix.org (Use this Matrix room address if you don't want to use the external Matrix link)